daniel5151/cs137lecturenotes/lecturenotes.md

 - swap when a[i] > P && a[j] < P
 - stop when i > j

-Here is the code Morton wrote on the board.
-IT doesn't compile for me, but this is letter for letter what was put up:
+Here is the code Morton wrote on the board.*** It doesn't compile for me***, but this is letter for letter what was put up:

 #### *quicksort_hoare.c*
 ```